Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 Options available for all Queries (not prepended by anything) are:

-*   sendFullResponse: Optional.
+*   `sendFullResponse`: Optional.
 Specifies that this request should send back data in the same format as a notification instead of only the objects recognized.
 Note that the data will be the sole occupant of a 1-element array when received, instead of being immediately available as a JSON object.
 This is because Query results are mandated to be arrays.
 Default is false.